Laurence Jensen and Linnea Schonstedt Papers

 - Jensen, Laurence Edward (Person)

-Laurence entered the Army as a private and was stationed at Camp Wallace Texas Battery (A) 29th Coastal Artillery Training Base (C.A.T.B.).
-His first correspondence to Linnea was from February 1942 (envelope from the first letter in collection from February 21st).
+During World War II, Laurence Jensen entered the Army as a private and was stationed at Camp Wallace Texas Battery (A) 29th Coastal Artillery Training Base (C.A.T.B.).
+His first correspondence to Linnea was from February 1942.
 It appears that Laurence served as an airplane mechanic.
-He was promoted to while at Camp Hulen Texas in September 1942.
-While in Europe he had a dog called Butch who rode on his jeep.
+He was promoted while at Camp Hulen, Texas in September 1942.
+While in Europe, he had a dog called Butch who rode on his jeep.

-According to the correspondence from Laurence, Linnea worked initially at Pillsbury Flour Mills and later for the Red Cross (she may have been volunteering for them).
-Laurence and Linnea married in 1948 (for more biographical information see also section below from the Minneapolis city directory).
+During the 1940s, Linnea Schonstedt worked at Pillsbury Flour Mills and later for the Red Cross (she may have been volunteering for them).
+Laurence and Linnea married in 1948.
+They continued to live in Minneapolis, where Laurence worked for Minneapolis Moline.
+Laurence Jensen died May 30, 1986.
+Linnea Jensen died July 26, 2002.

 Biographical Information from the Minneapolis City Directories